mozilla/b2gperf/README.md

-      --no-restart      do not restart B2G between tests --settle-time     time to wait before initial launch (default: 60) --testvars=str    path to a json file with any test data required
+      --no-restart      do not restart B2G between tests --settle-time     time to wait before initial launch (default: 60) --testvars=str    path to a json file with any test data required --test-type=str   type of test to run, valid types are: ['startup', 'scrollfps'] (default: startup)

 ## Test Variables